TheCedarPrince/thecedarprince.github.io/notes/05282020172154-replication-ebbinghaus.md

++++
-@def title = "Replication and Analysis of Ebbinghaus’ Forgetting Curve"
-@def slug = "05282020172154-replication-ebbinghaus"
-@def tags = ["bibliography", "archive"]
-@def description = "This is a replication study on the discovery of the forgetting curve as reported by Hermann Ebbinghaus in 1880."

-@def rss_title = "Replication and Analysis of Ebbinghaus’ Forgetting Curve"
-@def rss_description = "This is a replication study on the discovery of the forgetting curve as reported by Hermann Ebbinghaus in 1880."
-@def rss_pubdate = Date(2020, 5, 28)
+title = "Replication and Analysis of Ebbinghaus’ Forgetting Curve" slug = "05282020172154-replication-ebbinghaus" tags = ["bibliography", "archive"] description = "This is a replication study on the discovery of the forgetting curve as reported by Hermann Ebbinghaus in 1880." rss_title = "Replication and Analysis of Ebbinghaus’ Forgetting Curve" rss_description = "This is a replication study on the discovery of the forgetting curve as reported by Hermann Ebbinghaus in 1880." rss_pubdate = Date(2020, 5, 28)
++++

 Replication and Analysis of Ebbinghaus’ Forgetting Curve